Company Brain Prerequisites: The Architecture of AI Readiness

 Industry Benchmarks: What the Foundations Pay Off Looks Like

-Siemens supply-chain KG (Neo4j): modeled 16,910 tier-1, 43,759 tier-2, and 49,775 tier-3 suppliers.
+Siemens supply-chain KG (Neo4j): Modeled 16,910 tier-1, 43,759 tier-2, and 49,775 tier-3 suppliers.
 Quote from the team: "Most enterprises have the data.
 Few have the context."

 Common Failure Modes (Avoid These)